 - Difficulty speaking

 - Sore throat

-- Problems with swallowing food
+- Problems with chewing and swallowing food

 - Burning sensation in mouth

 - Difficulty wearing dentures

 There are many things everyone can do to treat dry mouth and improve dental health.
 First, your dentist or physician can prescribe medications to help increase saliva production.
 Through regular dental checkups, your dentist can watch for problems that may be caused by dry mouth.